 More people are accessing psychological therapy for common mental health conditions such as depression and anxiety.
-Between April to July 2018, 5,125 people accessed treatment, compared to 4280 in the same period last year.
 Based on current performance, Manchester is forecast to deliver psychological treatment to 15,000 people this financial year, which represents 17% of people estimated to have a common mental health condition.
 This will be an improvement against the 2017-18 achievement of 15.6% and the 14% achievement in 2016-17.

 There has been a gradual improvement in the length of time people wait for therapy.
 In 2017-18, 92% of patients who accessed treatment waited less than 18 weeks, compared to 85% in 2016-17.
-Improvements have continued into 18/19, with performance up to July at 94% (target 95%).
-Recovery rates have also shown a slight improvement.
-Between April and July, 43% of people recovered following their treatment, compared to a recovery rate of 38% in 2017-18.
+Improvements have continued into 18/19, with performance up to July at 95% (target 95%).
+There is a continued focus within Manchester on prevalence and how the number of people who are accessing services can be increased, as this is currently a challenge.
+The teams are working innovative ways to do this, in partnership with MHCC.

 Throughout the most part of 2017-18, the number of out of area placements for people requiring admission to an inpatient bed remained consistently high.
-The start of 2018-19 has seen a significant drop in people being sent outside of Greater Manchester, reducing from a total of 1271 out of area bed nights occupied by 33 people in April to only 51 bed nights occupied by 7 people in August.
+Following the introduction of the new approach (supported by the 10 point plan) at the start of 2018-19 there has been a significant drop in people being sent outside of Greater

+Manchester, culminating in a positive position of no reportable OAP's in January 2019.

 Manchester consistently performs well against the First Episode in Psychosis standard, despite the increase in referrals and caseloads.
-In July 2018, 87.5% of people experiencing a first episode of psychosis were treated with a NICE approved care package within two weeks of referral (target 53%)